context-hub/docs/docs/mcp/projects.md

 This configuration allows the MCP server to automatically use the currently active project from your project registry without requiring a specific path at startup time.

+## MCP Tools for Project Management

+In addition to the command-line interface, CTX provides MCP tools that AI assistants can use to manage projects programmatically.
+Read more about [MCP Tools](./tools.md#project-operations-mcp_project_operationstrue).